-- It may be costly to maintain a priority queue as in the case of A. - Similar to A, globally pick the next path to explore. - ▶ DFS2 extends one child at a time. - \triangleright A^ expands all children at once. - Similar to DFS1, using a locally best-first or greedy approach to pick the next child to explore.
+- Similar to A, globally pick the next path to explore. - > DFS2 extends one child at a time. - $ightharpoonup A^$ expands all children at once. - \triangleright It may be costly to maintain a priority queue as in the case of A^ . - Similar to DFS1, using a locally best-first or greedy approach to pick the next child to explore.